kapelajii/coiiot_network_programming/sockets/README.md

   print(f"connected to client:  {address})

 ```
 > Receive data from the socket.
-The return value is a bytes object representing the data received from socket
+The return value is a bytes object representing the data received from socket.
-> convert bytes to (utf-8) string using decode function
+> Convert bytes to (utf-8) string format using decode function

 ```python